 - M.R.C.
 Pontiac : 819-648-5689

 - Ville de Malartic : 819-757-3611

 Find more information on this matter in our tax FAQ.

 Taxes for year 2017-2018 – You might have heard that school taxes are considerably cheaper at Western Québec, in comparison to francophone school boards on our territory.
-While this is true, it is important to understand why:

 - A boost in the number of properties on the board’s territory, and the increase of their value;